 Design parameters:

-the sculpture may incorporate two of the three existing flagpoles into its design, which the Artist may also consider as a structural support component of their design.
-The proposal should include a concept for a pedestal, which may incorporate seating, or a ground treatment to protect the base of the sculpture.
+The sculpture may incorporate two of the three existing flagpoles into its design, which the Artist may also consider as a structural support component of their design.
+The proposal should include a concept for a pedestal, which incorporates seating..
 The third flagpole can be removed or used as an element of the sculpture.

 Artists are encouraged to work in durable, light-weight metals or similar materials, and may incorporate LED lighting features and/or kinetic elements.
-The piece may be installed on an elevated pedestal that encompasses seating.
-Glass, bronze, ceramics, acrylic/fiberglass or other materials may also be incorporated into the design as secondary elements.
+The piece should be installed on an elevated pedestal that encompasses seating.
+Glass, stainless or painted steel, bronze, ceramics, acrylic/fiberglass, stone, concrete or other materials may also be incorporated into the design.
 All proposed work must be able to withstand an outdoor, four-season environment and must be able to stand independently without attachments points to the building.
 Lighting that may change seasonably is a consideration.

 All proposals will be judged based on their artistic merit and on the criteria established by the Selection Committee.